top of page

 Rollei 35

-7. The camera invites you to enjoy photography!
+• This camera simply invites you to enjoy the pure joy of photography!

-Of course, this camera is not perfect either.
-For reasons of compactness, a built-in rangefinder had to be dispensed with.
-On the other hand, the photographer learns (again) to deal with the play of aperture and distance setting - the depth of field.
-A more conscious examination of the subject and a slowing down of photography are the side effects.
+Of course, this camera isn't perfect.
+To achieve its ultra-compact size, a built-in rangefinder had to be omitted.
+On the flip side, this forces the photographer to (re)learn how to work with the interplay of aperture and distance settings—the depth of field.
+A more conscious engagement with your subject and a wonderful slowing down of the photographic process are the welcome side effects.

-For critical shots at close range or with the aperture open, I used an external range finder from Voigtländer (see pictures below).
-If you want, you can also have a measuring tape with you.
+For critical close-up shots or when shooting wide open, I use an external Voigtländer rangefinder (see the pictures below).
+If you prefer, you could even carry a tape measure with you.
+Additionally, there is no automatic indicator or correction for parallax error.

 Rollei 35 Produktfoto